charlesmartinedd/dod-ip-learning-dashboard/README.md

 All content is **UNCLASSIFIED** and approved for public release.
 No classified information is contained in this repository.

+## Project Completion

+**All phases complete** - See [PROJECT_COMPLETE.md](PROJECT_COMPLETE.md) for comprehensive completion documentation including:
+- Final metrics and deliverables
+- Technical implementation details
+- Usage instructions and maintenance guide
+- Quality assurance validation
+- Deployment verification

 ## Contact

 **Project:** DoD IP Learning Resources Dashboard **Contractor:** Eccalon LLC
 **Client:** OSBP & Pentagon
-**Generated:** November 2025
+**Completed:** November 2025

 ---

-*This dashboard provides executive-level visibility into DoD Intellectual Property training resources with comprehensive coverage analysis and strategic gap assessment.*
+*This dashboard provides executive-level visibility into DoD Intellectual Property training resources with comprehensive coverage analysis and strategic gap assessment.
+All deliverables have been completed, tested, and deployed successfully.*